 As already mentioned citrus peel can be an issue for beginners but you can compost them so I mentioned them here as well but you can definitely compost them in a long run.
 The following list might sound strange but it is needed because they should NEVER end up in the compost.

-Anything made of plastic, disposable nappies, bread, cans, cigarettes, coal ash, dairy products, pet food and pet feces, drink cartons, meat, bones and fish scraps.
+Anything made of plastic, disposable nappies, bread, cans, cigarettes, coal ash, dairy products, pet food and pet faeces, drink cartons, meat, bones and fish scraps.

 How do I maintain a healthy compost bin?